wernerpe/wernerpe.github.io/content/publication/CliqueSeeding/index.md

 abstract: Many computations in robotics can be dramatically accelerated if the robot configuration space is described as a collection of simple sets.
 For example, recently developed motion planners rely on a convex decomposition of the free space to design collision-free trajectories using fast convex optimization.
 In this work, we present an efficient method for approximately covering complex configuration spaces with a small number of polytopes.The approach constructs a visibility graph using sampling and generates a clique cover of this graph to find clusters of samples that have mutual line of sight.
 These clusters are then inflated into large, full-dimensional, polytopes.
 We evaluate our method on a variety of robotic systems and show that it consistently covers larger portions of free configuration space, with fewer polytopes, and in a fraction of the time compared to previous methods.

 # Summary.
 An optional shortened abstract.
 summary: We propose an algorithmic appraoch to approximating robot configuration space with a small collection of convex sets.
-First, the algorithm constructs a visibility graph using sampling, then a small clique cover of the visibility graph is computed, and finally the cliques are inflated to full-dimensional polytopes that are collision free. <font size="4"> <br> *[arXiv, 2023]*</font>
+First, the algorithm constructs a visibility graph using sampling, then a small clique cover of the visibility graph is computed, and finally the cliques are inflated to full-dimensional polytopes that are collision free. <font size="4"> <br> *[ICRA, 2024]*</font>

 tags: []